bikeshaving/crank/website/guides/04-async-components.md

 })();
 ```

 In the example above, at no point is there more than one simultaneous call to the `Delay` component, despite the fact that it is rerendered concurrently for its second through fourth renders.
 And because these renderings happen synchronously, only the second and fourth renderings have any effect.
-This is because the element is busy with the second render by the type the third and fourth renderings are requested, and then only the fourth rendering is enqueued because third rendering’s props would be stale.
-This behavior allows async components to always be kept up-to-date without causing excess runs of your async components.
+This is because the element is busy with the second render by the type the third and fourth renderings are requested, and then only the fourth rendering is enqueued because third rendering’s props are obsolete by the time the component is ready to rerender.
+This behavior allows async components to always be kept up-to-date without producing excess calls to your async functions.

 2. If two different async components are rendered in the same position, the components are raced.
 If the earlier component fulfills first, it shows until the later component fulfills.
 If the later component fulfills first, the earlier component is never rendered.
+This ratcheting effect becomes useful for rendering fallback states for async components, as we’ll see later.

 ```jsx
 async function Fast() {